grumpycoders/iec-60908/README.md

 the data is organized on the disc, and even less how to generate said data stream.

-Some other efforts exists, but probably not to the extend of containing a proper, working encoder.
+Some other efforts exist, but probably not to the extent of containing a proper, working encoder.

-Such other efforts include https://github.com/sidneycadot/Laser2Wav and https://github.com/carrotIndustries/redbook and the former has been fundational to the work done here.
+Such other efforts include https://github.com/sidneycadot/Laser2Wav and https://github.com/carrotIndustries/redbook and the former has been foundational to the work done here.
 As such, it probably constitutes a first mandatory read, before proceeding to the rest of this documentation.
 We will try however to rephrase and reorganize the information from it.